GluuFederation/docs-ce-prod/3.1.0/source/authn-guide/supergluu.md

   - Remove the oxID DN.

-For example, let's say user ‘abc’ lost his device and wants to enroll a new device to use Super Gluu.
+For example, let's say user `abc` loses their device and wants to enroll a new device to use Super Gluu.

 The Gluu Server admin will do the following:

-(a) Get the DN of user ‘abc’ which will be something like this:
+1. Get the DN of user `abc` which will be something like this:
 `dn: inum=@!ABCD.1234.XXX.XXX.YYYY.8770,ou=people,o=@!DEFG.5678.XXX.XXX.ZZZ,o=gluu”`

-(b) Now find the ‘oxID’ DN which is associated with this user’s DN.
+2. Now find the `oxID` DN which is associated with this user’s DN.
 It might be something like:

 ```
 dn: oxId=1487683146561,ou=fido,inum=@!ABCD.1234.XXX.XXX.YYYY.8770,ou=people,o=@!DEFG.5678.XXX.XXX.ZZZ,o=gluu